-Making customers feel special is crucial – and it's really not hard to do.
-Here are 10 actionable ways you can get customers' attention and show them that you care about their business.
+Making customers feel special is crucial (just take a look at these customer service stats) – and it’s really not hard to do.
+Here are 10 actionable ways you can get customers’ attention and show them that you care about their business.

 1. Make them famous